“The Imagination works slowly and quietly.” —Brenda Ueland

 “You do not need to leave your room.
 Remain sitting at your table and listen.
 Do not even listen, simply wait, be quiet still and solitary.
 The world will freely offer itself to you to be unmasked, it has no choice, it will roll in ecstasy at your feet.” —Franz Kafka

 If you have tried all the above methods and feel comfortable letting your imagination wander and play with odd ideas without immediately discarding them, then you may be ready to try “moodling.”
 In fact, if you typically use brainstorming, then you probably do a bit of moodling between ideas anyway.

-The etymology of the word "moodle" is unclear, but it was used in the early 20th century to basically dawdle and idle away time while letting your mind wander.
-In this case, it basically means daydreaming with a pencil in your hand—you can do it on a computer, but I think it is more productive with the added quiet of pencil and paper—and not forcing yourself to write anything until you are moved to do so.
+The etymology of the word "moodle" is unclear, but it was used in the early 20th century to essentially mean dawdling and frittering away time while letting your mind wander and chew on thoughts in a relaxed way.
+In Brenda Ueland's formulation (If You Want to Write), it basically means daydreaming with a pencil in your hand—you can do it on a computer, but I think it is more productive with the added quiet of pencil and paper—and not forcing yourself to write anything until you are moved to do so.

 - Give yourself an hour or more;